Xinuos: Xinuos

 Simultaneously, Xinuos introduced a migration path for existing customers using older OS products.
 In December 2015, Xinuos released "definitive" versions of OpenServer 5, OpenServer 6, and UnixWare 7.
 These definitive operating system instances could run as an entity within Open Server 10, such that even if existing 32-bit SCO applications were not in a position to be recompiled from source code for OpenServer 10, they could still run under, and get some of the advantages of, the more modern environment.

 For the OpenServer 10 launch Xinuos also sought to revive at least some of the famed SCO-based partner and reseller channel, which had once had over 10000 members but by early 2016 was down to 75.
 One long-time SCO-focused reseller association that did remain with Xinuos was iXorg.

 By early 2016, the Berkeley location had become the headquarters for Xinuos, and only the Tokyo office of the others was still open.

 In December 2017, Xinuos released "Definitive 2018" versions of OpenServer 6 and UnixWare 7.
 This was followed in October 2018 by the release of a "Definitive 2018" version of OpenServer 5.

 Some longtime SCO add-on products, such as Microlite's BackupEDGE backup/restore offering, kept their product up-to-date with the "Definitive" versions.
-So too did the iXorg reseller association, which continued throughout the 2010s to discuss and test the latest Xinuos OS products during its regular meetings.
+So too did the iXorg reseller association, which continued throughout the 2010s and into the 2020s to discuss and test the latest Xinuos OS products during its regular meetings.

 In May 2019, Xinuos moved its operations to the United States Virgin Islands, locating itself as a tenant in the University of the Virgin Islands Research and Technology Park in Saint Croix.

+The Open Server 10 product disappeared from the Xinuos website during the latter half of 2022, and presumably is no longer sold.

+Updates for the "Definitive 2018" products continued being offered into the 2020s, often focusing around inclusion of new versions of open source components such as OpenSSH, and support for additional virtualization environments such as KVM and Proxmox.
+Updates have also included enhancements to Xinuos' upgrade management tool, patchck.